Median Household Income Growth: Deflating the American Dream

 An interesting feature of the chart above, regardless of which deflator you prefer, is that median incomes began contracting before every recession.
 On an annual basis, incomes typically bottomed at some point after the recession ended and moved higher.
 The one conspicuous exception was the second half of the early 1980s double-dip.

-Flash forward to the near present (2013 in our annual data): The median household income appears to be in a slow-motion process of bottoming.
-With the CPI deflator, the Sentier Research approach, real median income appeared to have troughed in August 2011 and then risen to an interim high in the most recent monthly data (July 2014).
+Flash forward to the near present (2014 in our annual data): The median household income appears to be in a slow-motion process of bottoming.
+With the CPI deflator, the Sentier Research approach, real median income appeared to have troughed in August 2011 and then slowly risen to the most recent monthly data (July 2015).

 Anyone who finds this analysis of interest should download the Sentier Research Household Income Trends report (PDF format).
 The underlying data is available from Sentier Research for a small fee here.